Glenn Stok

 The subtitle is displayed under the title in your profile and previews on Medium and social media.
 You can create a subtitle by highlighting the text under the title and setting it as a subtitle by clicking the small T in the options menu that appears.

-The subtitle is limited to 140 characters, but I noticed Medium truncates it in our profile listing sometimes, so keep it short for best results.
+The subtitle is limited to 140 characters, but Medium sometimes truncates it in our profile listing, so keep it short for the best results.

 Change the SEO Title

 In addition to the article’s title and the display title, you also need to change the SEO title to match.
-You do that by clicking the three-dots menu again, and select “More settings.”
+You do that by clicking the three-dots menu again and selecting “More settings.”
 Then scroll down to the SEO title and change it there.
 Don’t forget to click “save” before returning from more settings.

 Enter a Description

 This is the text that Google and other search engines display in the search results listings.
 I consider this one of the most crucial fields because this is what Google shows in the SERPs (Search Results Page).
-A useful description, with the appropriate keywords, will help attract traffic from people searching for information on your topic.
+A helpful description with the appropriate keywords will help attract traffic from people searching for information on your topic.

 In Conclusion